CPAN-Security/security.metacpan.org/docs/pre-release-disclosure.md

 ## Disclosure Agreement

-Members on the cpan-security@perl.org mailing list need to agree to the
+Members need to agree to the following before getting access to information about undisclosed vulnerabilities through private channels:
-following:

 1. The information that you obtain as part of the pre-release notification is not to be shared with anyone besides;